Do your arms or legs constantly feel swollen and heavy? Are your legs distinctly larger than your upper body and even gentle touches feel painful?

 Comparing lymphedema and lipedema Everything you need to know about edema

 In addition to the cardiovascular system, the lymphatic system is the second important circulatory organ in the body.
-It transports waste products and ensures fluids are drained from the tissue.
-Lymphedema is a lymph drainage disorder that results in the lymphatic fluid (lymph) pooling in the tissue.
-If left untreated, lymphedema will continue to progress.
-At some point, the tissue will become hardened, the skin will be taut, and those affected will be severely restricted in their mobility.
-In addition, the risk of infection will rise.
-It is therefore indispensable to treat the impaired lymphatic drainage.
+It drains the area between tissue, and transports waste products created by the metabolism back into the circulatory system via the lymph vessels and lymph nodes.
+Lymphedema refers to the consequences of a lymphatic drainage disorder. that results in the lymphatic fluid (lymph) pooling in the tissue, and in the development of swelling, usually in the legs.
+If left untreated, lymphedema will continue to progress and start to change.
+This may cause complications: the tissue becomes hardened, the skin gets taut, and those affected will be severely restricted in their mobility.
+This is referred to as a Stage III lymphedema (also known as the now no longer commonly used “elephantiasis”).
+The edema can then no longer be indented, and the legs look like pillars, corpulent and swollen, sometimes with pronounced skin folds, often covered in flaky, dry skin.
+In addition, the risk of skin infection will rise.
+It is therefore crucial to treat the impaired lymphatic drainage.

 Lymphedema can develop anywhere in the body, though it is most common in the arms and legs.
 The onset of the condition can be gradual.
 You should therefore keep an eye on your body and make a note of any changes.